 I want women to know they deserve respect

 ‘I want the streets of Groningen to be a safe place’, she says.
 ‘I want men to know this is not okay.
-And If you witness a scene like this, you must act – not just ignore it.’
+And if you witness a scene like this, you must act – not just ignore it.’

 Roos invites Groningers to share their experiences of street intimidation via Instagram and to add the location where it happened.
 ‘It’s mostly women’s stories, but everyone is welcome.’
-The account has become a little community where people can talk about street harassment, share their own stories, and educate each other.
+The account has turned into a little community where people can talk about street harassment, share their own stories, and educate each other.
 ‘I sometimes have a little chat with the girls who post.
 I want women to know they deserve respect.’

 ‘Is that about fucking?’

-‘When I chalk alone, I do it really quick to finish as soon as possible’, Roos says.
+‘When I chalk alone, I do it really quickly to finish as soon as possible’, Roos says.
 But usually she takes a friend with her when she goes out chalking.
 ‘Mostly, I am afraid of people tripping over me or bikes being unable to see me since I am kneeling on the floor.’